Advising Right Now: Recognizing Signs of Stress

 Identifying Stress Symptoms

-MIT Medical has a printable brochure called How to Help Students in Distress, which includes a list of symptoms of stress.
+MIT Medical has a printable brochure called When You're Worried About a Student, which includes a list of symptoms of stress.
 These include:

 - student fails to respond to emails or phone calls

 - is sleeping too much or too little

 - is isolated

 - has a change in appearance, e.g., unclean, dirty hair or clothes

 The student's TAs and/or instructors, subject review sessions, departmental tutoring, the Tutorial Services Room (TSR), and the staff in Undergraduate Advising and Academic Programming office are all great resources for students seeking to improve their academic performance.